Can Grammarly Replace an Editor?

 alt=""

-Developmental and line editors typically communicate with the writer to ensure they understand the author’s style and goals.
+Developmental and line editors communicate with the writer to ensure they understand the author’s style and goals.

 Writers who collaborate with editors usually go through many rounds of editing.